Clement Kofi Humado: Early life and education

 Humado was born to the late John Kobla Humado and his wife Grace Abla Humado.
 They both hailed from Alakple in the Keta Municipality of the Volta Region of Ghana.
 He graduated from the University of Ghana at Legon in 1976 where he studied Animal Science and Agricultural Extension.
 He obtained a Graduate Diploma in Agricultural Administration four years later at the same university.
 In 1985, he completed a Certificate in Monitoring and Evaluation of Public Sector Projects and Programmes course at the University of East Anglia, Norwich, England.
 He also did other Certificate coursed in 1989 at the Ghana Institute of Management and Public Administration and in Finance in 1998 at the University of Reading in the United Kingdom.

 Career

-Humado has worked in various capacities and as a consultant in agriculture and finance in various organisations such as U SAID WEST ADRICA.
+Humado has worked in various capacities and as a consultant in agriculture and finance in various organisations such as U SAID WEST AFRICA.
 He was also the Head monitoring and Evaluation Deputy Project manager for International Fund for Agricultural Development from 1991 to 1999.
 He was also the National Officer for World Food Program from 1990 to 1991.